MARCReady — Supported File Formats

 Format Extension Notes

-MARC21 Binary .mrc Standard MARC format for Koha import
+MARC21 Binary .mrc Standard format for library systems and tools

-When you upload a spreadsheet or delimited file, Kai analyses the column headers and sample values, then proposes a mapping from each column to a MARC field and subfield.
-This mapping is presented for review before records are exported.
+When you upload a spreadsheet, delimited file, or JSON export, MARCReady can help convert structured files to MARC21 after you review the proposed mapping.
+Kai analyses column headers or JSON fields and proposes a mapping from each to a MARC field and subfield.
+This mapping is presented for your review before any records are processed.

 A few things to keep in mind: